-Hand Colouring black and white prints Posted on March 28, 2017 to Expert Series
+Hand Colouring black and white prints Posted On 28th March 2017 To Expert Series

 The idea of adding colour to a monochrome image by hand dates back to the beginning of photography.
 At this time it was the only way to get a colour photograph.